score-json/nlohmann_json/TSF/trustable/well-formed-json/WFJ-06.md

     Erikhu1: 1.0
 ---

-The service provided by the nlohmann/json library checks that a JSON value must be an object, array, number, or string, or one of the lowercase literal names false, null, or true
+The service provided by the nlohmann/json library checks that a JSON value is an object, array, number, or string, or one of the lowercase literal names false, null, or true.